kachristensen/Current-Dnd-Campaigns/Session Notes/Session 2 - Escaping the Dretch.md

 	- Sarannis firebolted past Valindra's face, she startled again.
 Seems startled by fire near her face.
 	- I kept assisting Cass to strike the guards, we accidentally killed one with a crit.
 	- Mr. Portshire got the lock stuck/jammed.
+- Door opened, Captain Wayne came out and commanded us to return to our cells.
+Valindra attacked him with fire infusion from her drake.